Morocco has brought in its strange own version of the burka ban

 AFP/Getty Images

-In Saudi Arabia, there is no official law banning women from driving, but the Interior Ministry does not issue them with licences.
+In Saudi Arabia, there is no official law banning women from driving – they are simply not issued licences.
 The result in both cases is the same: women’s choices are restricted and their autonomy over their own bodies is sacrificed for a wider political agenda.

 It is for this reason that bans on what women wear, whether through restricting access to garments or criminalising the act of wearing them, will always be counter-productive.
 The sacrifice is simply too high.